 Blog: I'm No Statistician, but... let's explore Design of Experiments training

-Our 2-day Effective DoE Implementation workshop is a popular choice for clients - but what exactly does this course entail?Written by Chris Challis, Business Relationship Manager.
+Our 2-day Effective DoE Implementation workshop is a popular choice for clients - but what exactly does this course entail?Written by Chris Challis, Business Director.

 Make no mistake - I’m no statistician.
 I’m no scientist either.
 My engineering skills are non-existent and my formulation knowledge has yet to form.
-And yet, I work as a Business Relationship Manager for a statistical solutions company.
+And yet, I work as a Business Director for a statistical solutions company.
 A career path gone awry?
 Gosh, no.